On the Ingleton-Violations in Finite Groups: Introduction

 The major result shown by Chan and Yeung in \cite{Entropy_Group} is that $\overline{\Gamma_n^*} = \overline{\mathrm{cone}(\Upsilon_n)}$, i.e., the closure of $\Gamma_n^*$ is the same as the closure of the cone generated by $\Upsilon_n$.
-In other words, every group characterizable vector is an entropy vector, whereas every entropy vector is arbitrarily close to a scaled version of some group characterizable vector.
+Specifically, every group characterizable vector is an entropy vector, whereas every entropy vector is arbitrarily close to a scaled version of some group characterizable vector.